marc-rene/Open_A-Life/README.md

 Further details of how each implementation works can be found in the **Readme.md** of each implementation's folder... _Which will be coming soon!_

+Each implementation should be similiar enough in structure.

+Each backend should ideally follow the following format:

+## Declarations

+ This is more specific to C and C++ but there should ideally be a Declarations.h file which should hold all of our macros, function declarations, and type definitions.